jsr6720/goodreads-csv-to-md/posts/2018-03-28-great-by-choice.md

 ## My Review 4/5

+### Date Read
+2018/03/28

+### Date Added
+2018/03/16

-Discipline and targeted moves are the key to success.
+My Thoughts: Discipline and targeted moves are the key to success.
 Anyone chasing a miracle will be shocked to discover years of hard work.
 This book is different from his previous work because of the study emphasis on surviving and thriving during difficult macro-economic times

 ---